steel99xl/SimpleStock/README.md

 # SimpleStock
-Gives simple stock informatoin such as price, short interests, and avalible volume averages

-The Python version can give you the most information

-The C++ version is faster but and manage PortfoloiFiles but only give basic ticker information
+Gives simple stock information and lets you pretend to manage a portfolio with X amount of cash to start

 # Requirements
 ## General